gorcajo/backend202009/README.md

     - Filter results by priority and/or completion.

 2. Create a new entity called *SubtaskEntity* that allows one task to have multiple subtasks.

+## How to run with Docker Compose

+1. Compile: `mvn clean package -DskipTests`.
+2. Start the database: `docker-compose up -d database`.
+3. Wait for a while to give time to the database to start.
+4. Start the application: `docker-compose up -d application`.